What is Epic Vendor Services?

 A common point of confusion for developers is the difference between open.epic, Epic on FHIR, and Epic Vendor Services.

-• Open.epic is a free self‑service resource providing documentation on Epic’s implementation of standards such as FHIR and HL7 v2.
-It also includes a FHIR sandbox for testing.
+• Open.epic is a free self-service resource providing documentation on Epic’s implementation of standards such as FHIR and HL7 v2.
+It also includes a limited FHIR sandbox.

-• Epic on FHIR is a subset of open.epic that specifically supports developers creating FHIR‑based applications.
+• Epic on FHIR is a subset of open.epic that focuses specifically on FHIR-based application development.

-• Epic Vendor Services is a paid membership service that goes beyond open resources to offer advanced tools, expert support, testing harnesses, and direct assistance with deployment into Epic environments.
+• Epic Vendor Services is a paid programme offering advanced tools, dedicated support, test harnesses, and deployment assistance.

 The Role of Epic Showroom and Epic Connection Hub